 This “hands on” experience, combined with classroom learning, creates a well-rounded college experience for those students choosing to participate in the program.
 The college encourages individual students and organizations to become engaged on campus in the local community through various means.
 Community service learning can be a vital part of a student’s education.
 For more information, see this page.

-MVCC clearly states that it seeks to assure the health and well being of all students.
+MVCC clearly states that it seeks to assure the health and well-being of all students.
 The College is committed to prevention efforts and intervention techniques.
-The College is also committed to a standard of conduct that prohibits at a minimum the unlawful possession and use or distribution of alcohol and other drugs by students.
+The College is committed to a standard of conduct that prohibits, at a minimum, the unlawful possession, use, and/or distribution of alcohol and other drugs by students as well as gambling.

-MVCC does not tolerate rape, sexual assault, or any form of sexual violence.
-The College is committed to providing options, support and assistance to victims/survivors of sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in MVCC-wide and campus programs, activities, and employment.
+MVCC does not tolerate sexual harassment (including forms of sex-based violence).
+The College is committed to providing options, support and assistance to victims/survivors of unwelcome sexual conduct, sexual assault, domestic violence, dating violence, and/or stalking to ensure that they can continue to participate in MVCC-wide and campus programs, activities, and employment.
 Definitions, reporting, and process are available on this page under "III.
 Students."